MicrosoftDocs/learn/learn-pr/azure/monitor-and-scale-cosmos-db/includes/7-index-lesson.md

 An index is extra information that sits alongside a collection to make querying more efficient.
 Queries use the index to locate documents.

 The index is updated every time a document is updated or added to a collection.
-That update adds to the request units used for each write operation.
+That update adds to the Request Units used for each write operation.

 The right indexing strategy depends on the patterns of access to your collections.
 Read-intensive workloads call for a different indexing strategy from write-intensive ones.
 Unlike the partitioning configuration, you can change the Azure Cosmos DB indexing configuration after a collection is provisioned.
 When your database is up and running, measure the performance of your index configuration and tune it.